You are here

 This letter MUST be on file with the department by 9/1 for students taking the fall exam and by 2/1 for students taking the spring exam.

-The Comprehensive Critique/Examination is one option that the student can choose to satisfy the culminating experience requirement.
+The Comprehensive Critique/Examination satisfies the culminating experience requirement for the Master of Science Program.
 This option is designed to review and test the students’ knowledge on the program's curriculum.
 Signing up for the comprehensive exam serves as a commitment to complete this portion of the Graduate degree program.
-Therefore, once students sit for any portion of the exam, they will not be permitted to switch from the comprehensive exam to either the proposal or thesis option.
+Therefore, once students sit for any portion of the exam, they will not be permitted to switch from the comprehensive exam to the thesis option.

-The test will be developed by the Department of Criminology and Criminal Justice Graduate Committee and will be based on questions and reading lists submitted by the graduate faculty each semester.
+The test will be developed by the School of Criminology and Security Studies Graduate Committee and will be based on questions and reading lists submitted by the graduate faculty each semester.
 The Graduate Committee will then assemble a master reading list.
-Questions will be created in the three core areas: Criminological Theory; Research Methods; and Law.
-Questions will also be developed in Corrections and Law Enforcement.
-Students must answer questions in the three core areas and then choose either corrections or law enforcement depending upon which courses the student has taken.
+Questions will be created in the three core areas: Criminological Theory; Research Methods; and Ethics.
+Students must answer questions in the three core areas.

-Elements of a complete answer will be provided on the Department of Criminology and Criminal Justice web page.
+Elements of a complete answer will be provided on the School of Criminology and Security Studies web page.
 These elements of a complete answer are designed to help guide students in their preparation for the comprehensive exam.

 Students will be eligible to sit for the exam upon the completion of 24 semester hours.
-In addition, the student must have either completed or be currently enrolled in the exam content areas: Criminological Theory, Research Methods, Law, and the content area of either Corrections or Law Enforcement.
-Students planning on taking the comprehensive exam must submit a Letter of Intent to Complete the Comprehensive Examination form found on the Department of Criminology and Criminal Justice web site to the Department of Criminology and Criminal Justice.
+In addition, the student must have either completed or be currently enrolled in the exam content areas: Criminological Theory, Research Methods, and Ethics.
+Students planning on taking the comprehensive exam must submit a Letter of Intent to Complete the Comprehensive Examination form found on the School of Criminology and Security Studies web site to the School of Criminology and Security Studies via e-mail, mail, or in person.
 The Letter of Intent is binding.
 Students not meeting these requirements but who sit for the exam will automatically result in a fail on all questions and the students must then retake all of their coursework before sitting for the exam again.
-To be eligible to complete the exam, students must submit the Letter of Intent to the Department of Criminology and Criminal Justice by September 1 for the Fall exam, or February 1 for the Spring exam via e-mail, mail, or in person.
+To be eligible to complete the exam, students must submit the Letter of Intent to the School of Criminology and Security Studies by September 1 for the Fall exam, or February 1 for the Spring exam via e-mail, mail, or in person.

-The Comprehensive Critique/Exam will be available via Blackboard for a 72 hour time period as designated by the department.
-The examination will consist of two to three potential questions in four core areas: Criminological Theory; Research Methods; Law; and either Law Enforcement or Corrections.
+The Comprehensive Critique/Exam will be available via Canvas for a 72-hour time period as designated by the department.
+The examination will consist of two to three potential questions in three core areas: Criminological Theory; Research Methods; and Ethics.
 You can access these questions numerous times throughout this 72-hour time period.
 However, the time limit for submitting your response is rigid.
 No late responses will be accepted after designated time period.
 THERE ARE NO EXCEPTIONS!!!!
 For example, if your response is submitted at 5:01 pm est. on the designated date it will constitute a fail.
 If you are unsure whether your response has been uploaded, you can contact the professor in charge of administering the exam.
-All copies of the comprehensive examination answers will remain on file with the Department of Criminology and Criminal Justice.
+All copies of the comprehensive examination answers will remain on file in an electronic format with the School of Criminology and Security Studies.

-The Department of Criminology and Criminal Justice advises all students to familiarize themselves with the Indiana State University Student Code of Conduct Academic Integrity policy.
-Students will be held accountable to the same standards listed within the Code found athttp://www.indstate.edu/sjp/docs/code.pdf.
+The School of Criminology and Security Studies advises all students to familiarize themselves with the Indiana State University Student Code of Conduct Academic Integrity policy.
+Students will be held accountable to the same standards listed within the Code found at https://www.indstate.edu/code-of-student-conduct .